amamenko/hollywoodle/README.md

 ### Server-side

 - Uses the [TMDB API](https://developers.themoviedb.org/3/people/get-popular-people) to update and store the details of two popular actors (including names, images, TMDB IDs, genders, and most popular recent movie data) in a MongoDB Atlas Database every night at midnight ET.
-- Queries the MongoDB database to send that actor data to the front-end.
+- Queries the MongoDB database to send actor data to the front-end (both daily and archived data.)
+- If a user completes the connection for the first time that day, updates aggregated list of all top paths played by players based on degrees of separation and popularity.
+- Sends live changes of top daily paths via [Socket.IO](https://socket.io/) to client side if a user is viewing the top paths component.

 ### Client-side

-- Requests actor data from the backend and renders details about the initial and final actor for the user to guess the relation.
+- Requests actor data (daily or archived) from the backend and renders details about the initial and final actor for the user to guess the relation.
 - Sets a [dark/light-mode](https://css-tricks.com/a-complete-guide-to-dark-mode-on-the-web/) theme based on the user's native preferred specification (although this can also be manually toggled by the user).
 - Uses React's [Context API](https://reactjs.org/docs/context.html) to store and access widely-used state variables such as total moves and dark-mode configuration throughout the application.
 - [Autosuggests](https://github.com/moroshko/react-autosuggest) movies or actors (details of which are once again fetched from TMDB) based on a user's search input.